cnk/react_wagtail/README.md

 components so they take named arguments and then do the unpacking of `props.value` before calling each of them.
 I will probably do most of this in the giant if block in `StreamField.js`

+## Errata

+Section 16.5 in the code for `frontend/src/components/PostPage.js`, define PostDetail as `<PostDetail {...this.props} />` so that section 17.4 works before you move to section 17.5 (where the PostPage is updated to pass props).

+## Study Questions

+1. Which components are defined as React.Components and which as pure functions?
+Why?